robindavidgames/ci-project04/README.md

 It also allowed me to use DeleteView to achieve something similar with the code for deleting a recipe.

+### Including messages in DeleteView
+The class based views for CreateView and EditView both allowed the use of SuccessMessageMixin, to post messages to the user.
+However, in DeleteView, the messages were not shown.
+According to [this Stack Overflow thread](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown), this is because the DeleteView doesn't have a form_valid to trigger the message.
+That thread also provided an alternative method to trigger the message.

 ## Setup and Deployment

 Django was installed at beginning of project using the command: